ecssiah/libgdx-and-jruby/README.md

     :left, :right, :up, :down, :center

 You don't even need to declare symbols or instance variables ahead of time in Ruby.
-Just use them when you need them and the : or @ will tell Ruby how to handle them.
+Just use them when you need them and the prefix will tell Ruby how to handle them.

 TextureSetup.rb: